alephium/voting-tutorial/docs/Voting Application on Alephium.md

 ```

 The state of the contract is defined in the contract constructor.
 It has the following variables:
-- `title: ByteVec`: voting title encoded in hexadecimal
+- `title: ByteVec`: Voting title encoded in hexadecimal
-- `mut yes: U256`: number of yes votes
+- `mut yes: U256`: Number of yes votes
-- `mut no: U256`: number of no votes
+- `mut no: U256`: Number of no votes
-- `mut isClosed: Bool`: true when the vote is closed
+- `mut isClosed: Bool`: True when the vote is closed
-- `mut initialized: Bool`: true when the administrator has allocated the tokens
+- `mut initialized: Bool`: True when the administrator has allocated the tokens
-- `admin: Address`: administrator address
+- `admin: Address`: Administrator address
 - `voters: [Address, 2]`: Fixed-size array of two voters Addresses